ianvdmerwe/suite/content/links/slow-links-in-page-assets.md

 # How do I fix this ?

+* Use a CDN for better caching and faster response and load times due to reduced latency.

+Other options to consider include:

 * Use image sprites.
 * Optimize image files (compression).
 * Reduce HTTP requests for resources.